About the Challenge

 Will I have to pay to attend the conference?

-The RISE Challenge team will cover the travel expenses for two representatives from each winning team to travel and represent their team at the conference from November in Washington, DC.
+The RISE Challenge team will cover the travel expenses for two representatives from each winning team to travel and represent their team at the conference in December or January in Washington, DC.
 The challenge will cover costs associated with transportation, lodging, meals and incidentals, and visas.

-Do you have the dates for November conference?
+Do you have the dates for December or January conference?

 Do I have to attend the awards presentation at the conference?